theodi/ODI/node/readme.md

 There are 3 tiers of node.

-Level 1: Entry (1-page principles, mou-style, human readable, light)
+Level 1: Country lead (all of 2+)

+* Assignment of country-lead status
+* Seat on lead node network governance board
+* Independent NGO

+Level 2: City/Region Node (all of 3+ )

+* Ability to have local paying members and funding
+* Ability to receive funding from ODI country lead node / global network
+* Tighter terms
+* Network fee (5-10%?)

+Level 3: Communications Node

 * Adoption of Charter
 * Free License to use brand / identify as ODI node
 * Listing on the ODI site as an official node
 * Agreement to targets to achieve in 3 months (e.g. systems, data flow, opening a data set, etc)

-Level 2: Standard (all of 1+ )

-* Ability to have local paying members and funding
-* Ability to receive funding from ODI country lead node / global network
-* Tighter terms
-* Network fee (5-10%?)

-Level 3: Country lead (all of 2+)

-* Assignment of country-lead status
-* Seat on lead node network governance board